 You should purchase Richard Keyt's Gold LLC package that includes a custom revocable living trust for the following reasons:

 You will be the trustee and beneficiary of the trust.
-If you are married both you and your spouse can be co-trustees and beneficiaries so if one of you were to die the other would continue as the sole trustee and beneficiary without the need for an expensive superior court probate.
+If you are married, both you and your spouse can be co-trustees and beneficiaries, so if one of you were to die, the other would continue as the sole trustee and beneficiary without the need for expensive superior court probate.
 The trustee administers the trust's assets for the benefit of the beneficiary or beneficiaries.
 Because you are the trustee of the trust you have control over the LLC and all other assets that the trust owns.

 Warning for Arizona Residents